SAP/spartacus-docs/_pages/home/updating-to-version-221121.17/snow-fix.md

 SSR_ALLOWED_ORIGINS="https://my-shop.com,https://*.my-shop.com"
 ```

+(We don not recommended the following for single source code used to deploy multiple
-For deployment environments where setting custom environment variables is not an
+environments).
+For deployment environments where setting custom environment variables
-option, hardcode the list of allowed origins directly in `server.ts` instead:
+is not an option, hardcode the list of allowed origins directly in `server.ts` instead.

 ```ts
 server.use(